 Setting up as a sole trader is the quickest and easiest way to start a new business.

-As a sole trader, you can use your personal bank account for your business finances but taking this approach can make life harder in the long run.
-Using dedicated sole trader bank accounts let you stay on top of cash flow and makes filing annual returns easier.
+As a sole trader opens in new window, you can use your personal bank account for your business finances but taking this approach can make life harder in the long run.

 Sole trader bank accounts explained